NMFTA raises the bar on ELD security standards

-In July, NMFTA announced release 1.0 of the Open Telematics API (OTAPI) to enable business resiliency for motor freight carriers with tight integrations into telematics service providers.
+Previously, NMFTA announced release 1.0 of the Open Telematics API (OTAPI) to enable business resiliency for motor freight carriers with tight integrations into telematics service providers.

 OTAPI facilitates interoperability between telematics service providers’ interfaces and motor freight carriers’ systems by standardizing the data format and methods for retrieving telematics logs and data.

 Release 1.0 focuses on the most business critical use cases, as identified by motor carrier contributors, to promote business continuity and a carrier’s ability to meet hours of service (HOS) reporting requirements in case of an extended business interruption/termination from an electronic logging device (ELD).

 OTAPI will benefit the heavy vehicle industry by:

 - Raising awareness of cybersecurity among motor carriers;